Written by Paul J Bucknell on October, 29, 2018

 How we need mercy and kindness touch our stony hearts.
 We need the Lord to work a deeper work in our lives so we could see what Jesus saw.
 Only when we see what He saw, will we begin to do the works that He did.

 As much as we care about those who are held fast in darkness by demonic influences, we need to be very careful about our purpose.
 Some erroneously think that the evil spirit is the chief culprit.
 The demon can indeed exaggerate the work of evil allowed in a person.
-This is not the total picture, however.
+However, this is not the total picture.

 When the unclean spirit goes out of a man, it passes through waterless places seeking rest, and not finding any, it says, ‘I will return to my house from which I came.’
 And when it comes, it finds it swept and put in order.
 Then it goes and takes along seven other spirits eviler than itself, and they go in and live there; and the last state of that man becomes worse than the first.
 (Luke 11:24-26)

-Our goal then is not just to cast out demons.
-They will do their dirty work elsewhere.
+Our goal is not just to cast out demons, for they will do their dirty work elsewhere.
 Our real concern is that a person comes to know God’s love, peace, and holiness through the Lord Jesus Christ.